bsc-s2/pykit/zktx/README.md

 **syntax**:
 `zktx.RedisStorage.set_txidset(status, txidset)`:

-It records a txidset as one of the possible status: COMMITTED, ABORTED or PURGED.
+It records a txidset as one of the possible status: COMMITTED or PURGED.

 **arguments**: